Jamie Hewitt (footballer)

-Jamie Hewitt is a former footballer who played as a defender for Chesterfield and Doncaster Rovers.
+Jamie Hewitt (born 17 May 1968) is an English former footballer who spent the majority of his playing career as a defender for his hometown club Chesterfield, where he made more than 500 league appearances.
+He also spent one season at Doncaster Rovers.

-He was a member of the Chesterfield 1997 FA Cup team that made it to the semi-finals.
+Hewitt was a member of the Chesterfield 1997 FA Cup team that made it to the semi-finals.
 In the semi-final at Old Trafford, Chesterfield were trailing Premiership Middlesbrough 3–2 in extra time when he headed in a 119th-minute equaliser.
 Chesterfield however lost the replay 3–0.
 He is classed as a legend by the Chesterfield fans because of this and also his great career for the club.
 He later worked at the club as a physiotherapist.

 Personal life

 His uncle, Ron Hewitt, played in the Football League for Lincoln City in the 1940s.